 Following the blending workshop, on the Sunday we will run our first Massage workshop, covering set up of the work area, as well as massaging the back and the back of the legs.

 You will be able to start your case studies after this first weekend,

 You will learn a whole body routine using effleurage, petrissage, vibrations, tapotement and deep tissue work.
 The aim of the course is to ensure you can adapt your treatments to ensure your client gets the most from their massage.

-Carrier oils are the oils used to dilute essential oils before use.
-Carrier oils are often dismissed as unimportant, but they have a range of properties so choosing the most appropriate carrier oil and be very beneficial to your client.
+Carrier oils are the oils used to dilute essential oils before use and are often dismissed as unimportant, but they have a range of properties so choosing the most appropriate carrier oil and be very beneficial to your client.
 During the course we will cover 19 carrier oils including Almond, Apricot Kernel, Peach Kernel, Soya, Peanut, Sunflower, Grapeseed, Olive, Avocado, Sesame, Linseed, Hazel, Walnut, Macadamia, Coconut, Evening Primrose, Wheatgerm and Jojoba.